 Namely, every word has the following meaning:

-Minimum: means “focused”.
+Means “focused”.
 Find the core needs of your potential customers and offer them the solution with a minimum set of features, sidelining irrelevant additions.

-Viable: there are only two criteria that will make your product viable—people’s readiness to use it and pay for it.
+There are only two criteria that will make your product viable—people’s readiness to use it and pay for it.

 Although the definitions listed below are no-brainers, too often in real life none of these have been thought through thoroughly before the app goes live.

 To avoid falling into such a trap, you need to learn a simple rule: fully focus on that one key function that actually incorporates the essence of your application.
 Make sure it works as flawlessly as possible then provide your target audience the opportunity to use the application and carefully collect their feedback.